Yeti-CMS/yeti-frontend/README.md

 For now, Yeti CMS is under a Creative Commons license.
 A less-restrictive license will be considered in the future, as the project matures.

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a>

+* Yeti images and example template on `gh-pages` branch are copyright by their respective authors and used under license.
+These contents are not subject to the above license and should not be reused or re-distributed without permission.